Maryland GOP legislators want their counties to secede and join West Virginia

 CLICK HERE TO GET THE FOX NEWS APP

-The latest attempt by three GOP counties to secede from Maryland is likely to face an uphill battle, as they will have to convince the Maryland General Assembly to shave off its western territory.
+The latest attempt by three GOP counties to secede from Maryland will be a tough sell as they will have to convince the Maryland General Assembly to shave off its western territory.

+If convinced, the assembly would adopt a referendum for voters in the three counties to vote on whether they would like to join West Virginia.

+West Virginians would then need to vote to accept the integration of the western Maryland counties and the states would need to agree on terms and a declaration of merger.